 The character of housing varies considerably and ranges from modest post-war homes to large, modern 2-storey dwellings.
 Most houses are single-detached and of brick construction but there are a significant number of duplexes and villas, as well as some older flats in the southern part of Dianella.

-Dianella has a number of small parks while a large, regional open space in the heart of the suburb provides a central focus for the community and is an important landmark, providing a significant landscape feature for the suburb.
+Dianella has two community open space, 65 small parks and one large regional open space in the heart of the suburb provides a central focus for the community and is an important landmark, providing a significant landscape feature for the suburb.

 Located at the junction of Alexander and Morley Drives, Dianella Regional Open Space offers opportunities for many kinds of recreation and includes a community recreation centre, soccer field and tennis courts.

 The suburb's main shopping centre is Dianella Plaza, although several smaller stores also cater for local needs.

 Education is provided by a number of primary schools and Dianella Secondary College, and the suburb also has a senior citizens centre and public library.

-Dianella is also home to the 3 commercial television stations operating in Perth, and their studios and associated infrastructure have had a marked impact on the suburb.
+Dianella is also home to the three commercial television stations operating in Perth, and their studios and associated infrastructure have had a marked impact on the suburb.